andrew/ultimate-awesome/README.md

 - [design-heaven](https://github.com/dimitrisraptis96/design-heaven) - :angel: Stunning open source design resources for designers and developers .
 - [awesome-FHIR](https://github.com/fhir-fuel/awesome-FHIR) - A curated list of awesome FHIR software, libraries, tools and resources, inspired by awesome-[technology].
 - [awesome-visionOS-apps](https://github.com/furnacecreek/awesome-visionOS-apps) - 🥽 A curated list of awesome apps designed for visionOS and Apple Vision Pro.
+- [awesome-ml-gen-ai-elixir](https://github.com/georgeguimaraes/awesome-ml-gen-ai-elixir) - A curated list of Machine Learning libraries and resources for the Elixir programming language. .
 - [awesome-performance-patches](https://github.com/kurtextrem/awesome-performance-patches) - 🚀⚡ Awesome list about performance related patches/PRs.
 - [Osint-Resources](https://github.com/OldBonhart/Osint-Resources) - Data collected from publicly available sources to be used in an intelligence context.
+- [awesome-django-blogs](https://github.com/theArjun/awesome-django-blogs) - List of blogs about Django and related technologies.
+- [YouTubeList](https://github.com/topicplay/YouTubeList) - A growing list of educational YouTube channels, ranked by popularity.
 - [awesome-software-engineer-topics](https://github.com/voxsim/awesome-software-engineer-topics) - A list of useful articles and videos generated from my Instapaper archived list on Software Design, Testing, Public Speaking, etc.
 - [awesome-resources-cs](https://github.com/Bam92/awesome-resources-cs) - A sum of all available resources in CS, software engineering, etc.
 - [awesome-RK3588](https://github.com/choushunn/awesome-RK3588) - Useful resources for developing with the RK3588. :rocket:.